Belton, North Lincolnshire: Sandtoft

-Hirst and Temple Belwood
+Notable buildings

 Grade II listed Hirst Priory is on or near the site of a monastic cell at Hirst.
 In the early 12th century the lands for the cell were granted by Nigel d'Albini to the Austin canons of Nostell Priory.
 The cell, which was extant until the 16th century, housed a single canon to oversee the priory's property and tithes.
 The house was built in the 18th century, with later additions in the 19th.

 Temple Bellwood was a large house in 200 acre of parkland north of Belton.
 The land once belonged to the Knights Templar of Balsall, Warwickshire.

+At Westgate there is a 19th century mill tower which ceased operation in the 1960s.
+It is a Grade II listed building.

 Transport

 The M180 runs east west to the north of the village.

-The Axholme Joint Railway formerly ran north south through the village.
+The Axholme Joint Railway formerly ran north-south through the village with a station on the line.

 An Ordnance Survey map from the 1920s shows an agricultural tramway network running around North Moor, to the north of Temple Belwood, linking to the railway at Hagg Lane siding.
 As well as use on farms, such lines were also used for peat extraction in this area, as on the nearby Thorne and Hatfield Moors, often using WW1 trench railway equipment.